A not-for-profit organisation supporting ophthalmic research

 We are pleased to offer:

 Proposals must be accompanied by a robust study design, feasibility, analysis and presentation strategy, and Human Research Ethics Committee (HREC) approval if applicable.
+Investigators should expect to present their data at leading national and international conferences, as well as publish their findings in Q1 peer-reviewed journals.

-Learn more about the projects we are funding
+Learn more about Future Vision Foundation projects

 Request the application guidelines